SoftwareAG/webmethods.io-Qlik_Sense-Community-Connector/README.md

 The connector has been built with [wmiocli](https://docs.webmethods.io/integration/developer_guide/connector_builder/#gsc.tab=0), webmethod.io's iPaaS Connector Builder CLI tool, which must be installed.

 ### [Getting the API key](https://developer.capsulecrm.com/v2/overview/authentication)
-API requests are made via HTTPS using the api.capsulecrm.com subdomain.
-Each request must be authenticated with a user's Bearer token.
-As If this connector is a one-off integration for internal use, we can generate a token directly from our Capsule account.
-You can create these from the My Preferences > API Authentication Tokens page in your Capsule account:
+API requests are made via HTTPS using the {your-tenant-name}.ap.qlikcloud.com subdomain.
+Each request must be authenticated with a user's Bearer token containing a valid API key.
+As this connector is a one-off integration for internal use, we can generate an API key directly from our Qlik Sense account.
+You can create these from the My Account > Settings > API Keys page in your Qlik Sense account:

 ![API Key](https://user-images.githubusercontent.com/16189220/75323237-805ce180-589a-11ea-974f-6dcc1e0aa78f.png)

+Note: Ensure you have 'Developer' as a role to be able to generate new API keys.
+To add 'Developer' to your roles, go to My Account > Administration > Users > Edit Roles > Select 'Developer'.

 ### Installing
 1. Clone the repo `https://github.com/SoftwareAG/webmethods.io-Capsule-CRM-Community-Connector.git`.